miamatriarx/mia/readme.md

 If you would like to contribute have a look at our [code of conduct](https://github.com/miamatriarx/.github/blob/main/docs/code_of_conduct.md) and [contributing](https://github.com/miamatriarx/.github/blob/main/docs/contributing.md).

-## 🧚🏻‍♀️✨ Support 🧚🏻‍♀️🦄
+## 🧚🏻‍♀️✨ Support ✨💕

-🧚🏻‍♀️✨ Interested in earning some fantastic rewards? 🦄🔮
+🧚🏻‍♀️✨ Interested in earning some fantastic rewards? 🔮✨

-You can have a look at my [GitHub](https://github.com/sponsors/miamatriarx) or [Patreon](https://patreon.com/miamatriarx) pages, there are some fantastic rewards you can earn by supporting me ✨🧚🏻‍♀️
+Have a look at my [GitHub](https://github.com/sponsors/miamatriarx) or [Patreon](https://patreon.com/miamatriarx) pages, there are some fantastic rewards you can earn by supporting me ✨🧚🏻‍♀️

-I build free and open source software which means that instead of spending my invaluable time making money, I give it away for free to make cool things for people.
-It brings me joy to create things that add value to people's life and I would like to be able to continue doing so, but I'm dependent on people who support me.
+I create free and open source software published under MIT.
+It brings me joy to make things that add value to people's life and I would like to be able to continue doing so 🦄✨

 At the cost of a coffee you can help make the world a better place ✨💕

 🧚🏻‍♀️✨ A special thank you to all the wonderful [supporters](https://github.com/miamatriarx/mia/blob/main/docs/supporters.md) who make it all possible ✨💕

-## 🧚🏻‍♀️✨ License ✨💕
+## 🧚🏻‍♀️✨ License 🔮✨

 <p>
   <a href="https://github.com/miamatriarx/mia/blob/main/license">